Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Mineral Scale Buildup in a Humidifier Can Cause Mold in Your Home

 Tap water contains a variety of minerals, such as magnesium and calcium.
-If you use tap water in a humidifier, the minerals left behind in the reservoir are called scale.
+If you use tap water in a humidifier, the minerals left behind in the reservoir form a deposit are called scale.
 Note: ultrasonic humidifiers running on tap water may also leave a white mineral “dust” on surfaces in your home.

 Fortunately, there is a quick fix to prevent scale in humidifiers (see below).